St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Preliminaries on the Haantjes geometry

 \section{Preliminaries on the Haantjes geometry}

-In this section, we shall review some basic notions concerning the geometry of Nijenhuis or Haantjes torsions, following the original papers \cite{Haa1955,Nij1951} and the related ones \cite{Nij1955,FN1956}.
-Here we shall focus only on the aspects of the theory which are relevant for the subsequent discussion.
+In this section, we review basic notions concerning the geometry of Nijenhuis or Haantjes torsions, grounded in the foundational works \cite{Haa1955,Nij1951,Nij1955,Nij19552,FN1956}, and their connection to symplectic geometry \cite{TT2021JGP,TT2022AMPA,RTT2022CNS,RTT2024AMPA}.
+We shall focus only on the aspects of the theory relevant for the subsequent discussion.